What is it?

 At Hands On we use Trigger Point Work an integral part of our sports massage - if you've never had it done properly and you love the sensations of great massage, you're in for a treat, although it can involve pain/pleasure.
 A typical trigger point (hard nodule or 'knot' in the muscle or fascia), might be in the upper trapezius causing jaw or headache-type pain, or in the scapula causing upper back issues.

 Our highly qualified massage therapists can effectively diagnose any sustained injury or damage caused by a sporting activity.
 Hands On sports massage therapists can provide additional stretching techniques and exercises to ensure a thorough rehabilitation.

 How is it delivered?

 Like all our massage therapy sessions, your practitioner will begin by gently guiding you through a full history of your past injuries and current concerns or issues.
 This ensures that your massage therapist is aware of your unique needs and can address any worries you may have.
 They will also provide a full regime of stretches and exercises to ensure your complete recovery.
 Your practitioner will use a number of techniques to deliver the massage and may involve intense deep kneading of the muscle tissue to release chronic patterns of stress which can develop post exertion.
-These sessions usually last between 45 minutes and one hour.
+These sessions usually last around 45 minutes.

 Who could benefit from this treatment?